-- 1. Cutting of trees (live or dead), use of a chainsaw for any purpose, and burning of wood from the forest floor are strictly prohibited (up to \$1,000,000 fine: minimum \$86 fine).
+1. Cutting of trees (live or dead), use of a chainsaw for any purpose, and burning of wood from the forest floor are strictly prohibited (up to \$1,000,000 fine: minimum \$86 fine).
 Firewood can be purchase at Cinnemousin Narrows.
-Before leaving Sicamous, buy all the firewood you need for your trip. - 2.
-All food and garbage must be kept off the front of the houseboat when beached.
-Several bears on the lake have become habituated to searching for food on the front of houseboats. - 3.
-Do not leave garbage or litter in firepits, on the beach or in the forest it is illegal, detrimental to fish and attracts bears.
+Before leaving Sicamous, buy all the firewood you need for your trip.

+2. All food and garbage must be kept off the front of the houseboat when beached.
+Several bears on the lake have become habituated to searching for food on the front of houseboats.

+3. Do not leave garbage or litter in fire pits, on the beach or in the forest - it is illegal, detrimental to fish an attracts bears.
 Take your garbage back to the marina.
 There are only limited garbage facilities at Silver Beach and Cinnemousin Narrows.

-- 4. Use of or launching of any projectile (water balloon, golf ball etc) from a houseboat is strictly prohibited. - 5.
-Regulations limit the consumption of alcohol by houseboater while overnight camping to within the houseboat while beached, or within a designated campsite. - 6.
-Additional music systems/speakers are not allowed on board houseboats. - 7.
-Unnecessary disturbance is prohibited in parks at all times.
-Operating any device that disturbs the peace and quiet of other park users between the hours of 11:00 pm and 7:00 am is also illegal. - 8.
-Houseboats are not to be tied up or rafted together, and must not be beached within two boat lengths of each other. - 9.
-Discharge of fireworks is strictly prohibited in parks and on houseboats. - 10.
-No wakes (waves) allowed in the Sicamous Channel. - 11.
-Do not damage, possess or remove any natural resources from Park property. - 12.
-Every person shall observe and obey every prohibition or restriction announced by sign.
-Signs involve bear/human conflict, garbage disposal and use of firewood. - 13.
-All persons fishing must have a BC Angling License.
-Please read the restrictions.
+4. Use of or launching of any projectile (water balloon, golf ball etc) from a houseboat is strictly prohibited.

+5. Regulations limit the consumption of alcohol by houseboater while overnight camping to within the houseboat while beached, or within a designated campsite.

+6. Additional music systems/speakers are not allowed on board houseboats.

+7. Unnecessary disturbance is prohibited in parks at all times.
+Operating any device that disturbs the peace and quiet of other park users between the hours of 11:00 pm and 7:00 am is also illegal.

+8. Houseboats are not to be tied up or rafted together, and must not be beached within two boat lengths of each other.

+9. Discharge of fireworks is strictly prohibited in parks and on houseboats.

+10. No wakes (waves) allowed in the Sicamous Channel.

+11. Do not damage, possess or remove any natural resources from Park property.

+12. Every person shall observe and obey every prohibitionor restriction announced by sign.
+Signs involve bear/human conflict, garbage disposal and removal of firewood

+13. All persons fishing must have a BC Angling License.
+Please readthe restrictions.